LeToNode/Play2.0-CN-doc/javaGuide/JavaDatabase.md

 Play 2.0 provides a plugin for managing JDBC connection pools.
 You can configure as many databases you need.

 To enable the database plugin, configure a connection pool in the `conf/application.conf` file.
-By convention the default JDBC datasource must be called `default`:
+By convention the default JDBC data source must be called `default`:

 ```properties
 # Default database configuration